-The 20% assigned for this category is divided into three parts: 5% for preparation, 5% for attendance and 10% for active participation in classroom activities.
+The 20% assigned for this category is divided into three parts: 5% for preparation, 10% for attendance and 5% for active participation in classroom activities.
 If there is minimal preparation/attendance/participation, students may not develop the necessary skills to communicate in Haitian-Creole.
-The course will only generate full benefits if attendance is faultless, participation fully activated, investment of time motivated, thoughtful and committed.
+The course will only generate full benefits if attendance is faultless, participation fully activated, investment of time motivated, thoughtful, and committed.
 For success in the course, students are expected to spend a minimum of 2 hours per day in practicing their language skills via the homework assignments and other independent learning activities.
 Absentees are responsible for missed class under any circumstances.
 They are responsible for assignments due on the missed day.
-The grade for any assignment that is not completed and submitted on the due date will be reduced by 10% per day.
-Students are expected to answer questions and participate in class activities every day since they will receive a participation grade on a daily basis.
+Students are expected to answer questions and participate in class activities every day since they will receive a participation grade daily.
 The class is highly interactive, so missing a session or coming to class / connecting to the class session late and unprepared will have a negative impact on the language learning experience and will also affect student grades.

-E-Learning portfolio, reflection and oral presentation (20%)
+E-Learning portfolio, reflection, and oral presentation (30%)

-The goal of this assignment is to help students keep track of their achievements and progress and to reflect retroactively on their learning experience in the target language and culture (challenges encountered, success, frustration, satisfaction, etc.) This assignment has two components: 1) students submit a e-portfolio containing all works carried out in the course accompanied by a short reflection essay (approximately 250 words).
-2) Students prepare and make a virtual showcase of their portfolio where they insist on their experience, achievements, knowledge about aspects of Haitian culture and society.
-This is where students show competences in cultural norms, values, traditions and behavior patterns that are typical of Haitian society.
-Students are encouraged to compare their own culture and make comparisons with the target language and culture to discover similar and different cultural concepts and patterns.
+The goal of this assignment is to help students keep track of their achievements and progress and to reflect retroactively on their learning experience in the target language.
+This assignment has three components: 1) First, students submit an e-folder that contains samples of work they carried out in the course.
+2) The second component is a short reflection essay (approximately 250 words) where students describe their experience during the semester (challenges encountered, success, frustration, satisfaction, etc.).
+3) The third component is a virtual showcase (oral presentation) of their portfolio where they talk about their experience, achievements, knowledge about aspects of Haitian culture and society.
+This is where students show competences in cultural norms, values, traditions, and behavior patterns that are typical of Haitian society.
+They are encouraged to compare their own culture and make comparisons with the target language and culture to discover similar and different cultural concepts and patterns.